TITANIC-TITANIC.com | SS Regina

 - Sister Ships: Doric II, Pittsburgh

-Regina was laid down in Harland and Wolff's Glasgow yard for the Dominion Line in 1913, and was the first of six new class of vessel for the International Merchant Marine Co., and the Holland America Line.
+Regina was laid down in Harland and Wolff's Belfast yard for the Dominion Line in 1913, and was the first of six new class of vessel for the International Merchant Marine Co., and the Holland America Line.

 Regina was launched on April 19th, 1917, and was completed as a troopship the following year.
 During this period of trooping, Regina operated with a single funnel and a basic passenger superstructure.
 In the December of 1918, Regina operated between Liverpool and Boston, repatriating troops and emigrants.